From sample preparation to setting up a standard curve, here we answer some of the most common questions relating to our assay kits.

 Q. How can I prevent dye-labelled glycosaminoglycan pellets falling or sliding out of the tube when I am removing the unbound dye?

-This can be minimised by modifying the previous centrifugation step as follows: First perform the usual spin at 13000 x g for 10 minutes.
+A. This can be minimised by modifying the previous centrifugation step as follows: First perform the usual spin at 13000 x g for 10 minutes.
 Then allow the centrifuge to stop.
 Wait for 2 – 3 minutes then proceed with a second 13000 x g centrifugation for a further 5 minutes.
 This should improve the adhesion of the dye-labelled glycosaminoglycan containing pellets to the tubes.